ArditHaklaj/Multi-agent-pathfinding-with-A-star/README.md

 ## Algorithm Details
 ### Modified A*
-- **Heuristic**: Uses Manhattan distance.
+- **Heuristic**: Uses Manhattan distance and Euclidean.
 - **Reservation Table**: Tracks reserved positions at each time step to avoid conflicts.
 - **Edge Conflicts**: Ensures agents do not swap positions at the same time.

 ## Visualization
 - Displays the grid with obstacles and agents' movements.
-- Agents are represented by distinct colors, and their goals are marked in red.
+- Agents are represented by distinct colors, and their goals are marked in the respective colors.
 - Animates step-by-step movements with adjustable time intervals.

 ## Students